provitd/.github/profile/README.md

-## Welcome to Metzger-Chambon lab's github 👋
+## Welcome to PROVitD's github 👋

-This group gathers members of the [Metzger-Chambon Lab](https://www.igbmc.fr/en/recherche/teams/pathophysiological-role-of-nuclear-receptor-signalling) at IGBMC, France.
+This group gathers members working on Pathophysiological Role Of Vitamin D in [Laverny's Group](https://www.igbmc.fr/en/recherche/teams/subgroups/pathophysiological-role-of-vitamin-d-signalling) at [IGBMC](https://www.igbmc.fr/en/igbmc), France.
 This is the right place to discover more about analysis or tools created by members of our lab!